 Applying for the ETIAS visa waiver to visit Luxembourg

-Applying for an ETIAS for Luxembourg for Canadian passport holders will be a simple and straightforward procedure that can be filled out online, thus eliminating long waits in line and visits to an embassy or consulate.
+Applying for an ETIAS for Luxembourg for Canadian passport holders will be a simple and straightforward procedure that can be filled out online.
 The ETIAS application form for Canadian citizens can be completed in under 10 minutes from the comfort of your home or office.

 Passport and document requirements to visit Luxembourg